Skip to main content

 echo "πŸ“ Backing up sshd_config..."

-echo "βš™οΈ Configuring SSH to require BOTH publickey & TOTP"
+echo "βš™οΈ Configuring SSH to require publickey + TOTP"

 sudo sed -i 's/^#\?ChallengeResponseAuthentication.*/ChallengeResponseAuthentication yes/' /etc/ssh/sshd_config